HankB/filededup/README.md

 ## Summary
 Deduplicate files in a directory tree by hard linking identical files.
-Files are determined to be dupolicates by checking in order
+Files are determined to be duplicates by checking in order

 1. file length
 2. MD5 hash
 3. byte by byte comparison

+## Status
+* Three tests (length, MD5 hash, byte by byte comparison) working for a small set of test files
+* Hard linking not yet implemented.
+* Formal tests not yet implemented.
+(Tests manually performed against sample files)

+## Issues
+* Need to address files already hard linked (short cut comparison.)
+* Need to address file permissions - cannot link a file we cannot delete.
+* Need to implement rename, link, delete and accommodate permissions.
+* Command line arguments - directory, verbosity, version.

 ## Requirements